ku-dml/mol-infer/HPS/Module_3/Solving_an_MILP_for_the_Inverse_Problem/README.md

 - files describing the topological specification $\sigma$;
 - two real numbers $y_l$ and $y_u$, specifying the range of target $\[ y_l, y_u \]$.

-Also the installation [PuLP](https://coin-or.github.io/pulp/index.html) and [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) are necessary.
+Also the installation of [PuLP](https://coin-or.github.io/pulp/index.html) and [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) are necessary.
 The CPLEX path should be specified in 'infer_2LMM_SEP.py' before running the code.

 We refer [\[22\]](https://arxiv.org/abs/2107.02381) for more details of the MILP formulation and other things like topological specification.